garagehive/garagehive.github.io/docs/garagehive-onlinebooking-resources.md

 ---

 # Setting Up Online Booking - Resources
+Setting up the resources for online booking, helps in adding the time slots for the resources when they are available, ensuring that they are booked depending on their availability.
+Here is how to set the resources.

 In the **Online Booking Setup** page:
 1. From the menu bar, choose **Related**, followed by **Resources**.
 2. Open each **Resource** that is part of the **Resource Groups** you created previously (MOT, all techs, etc).